 Coaching leadership places high importance on group morale.
 Team building is a key part of any coaching leadership strategy, helping individuals to build a relationship with one another.
 Motivated teams work more effectively, making the process of achieving goals not only easier but also more enjoyable.

-Why are coaching skills important for a leader?
+Why coaching skills are important for leaders?

 Leadership coaching delivers a wide range of benefits that can have a measurable impact on the bottom line of an organisation.
 It can deliver an immediate positive effect on individual performance, helping people within a team become more effective, self-aware and strategic.